 This Settings submenu allows you to set up 'forwarding' of MIDI messages between ports, in other words, routing of messages incoming on one port to the other ports.

-On the top line, select the MIDI source (USB A, USB C or DIN).
-On the two lines below you can then enable or disable routing of MIDI messages from the source to the other two ports.
+On the middle line, select the MIDI source (DIN, USB A, or USB C).
+On the line below select the MIDI destination, and then enable or disable routing of MIDI messages from the source to the destination.